DUNE/dune_plot_style/README.md

 There are a few stylistic items you'll have to enforce by hand, however.
 These have dedicated functions you can invoke:

-* "DUNE Simulation", "DUNE Preliminary", "DUNE Work In Progress" watermarks
+* "DUNE", "DUNE Simulation", "DUNE Preliminary", "DUNE Work In Progress" watermarks
 * Centering axis titles
 * Choosing appropriate palettes for "colz" plots